Stress Management for Introverts: Embracing Solitude and Self-Care

 5. Engage in Physical Activities

-Regular physical exercise not only benefits your physical health but also supports your mental and emotional well-being.
-Find forms of exercise that you enjoy, whether it's going for walks in nature, practicing yoga, or engaging in a sport.
+Regular physical exercise not only benefits your physical health but also supports your mental and emotional well‑being.
+Find forms of exercise that you enjoy, whether it's going for walks in nature (consider comfortable hiking shoes: hiking shoes), practicing yoga, or using light exercise equipment such as resistance bands (resistance bands).
 Physical activity can help reduce stress levels and improve overall mood.

 Conclusion